codelight-eu/acf-blocks/README.md

 # ACF Blocks
 ACF Blocks is a lightweight library that provides a clean, object-oriented API to create and render ACF field groups.

-Your WordPress code base doesn't need to be a mess.
+Your WordPress code base doesn't have to be a mess.

 ## Overview
 ACF Blocks introduces the concept of *blocks*, which are essentially Controllers for field groups and flexible layouts.
-If this sounds scary or confusing, then read on: it's much simpler than it looks.

 Fields are created using the excellent [ACF Builder](https://github.com/StoutLogic/acf-builder) library.

 The three main benefits of using ACF blocks are:
 - Speed up development of simple sites,
-- Provide a clean architecture for developing more complex sites,
+- Provide a super simple, but clean architecture for developing more complex sites,
 - Allow re-using blocks between projects.

 ## Installation